 Dr. Terdiman is an internationally recognized expert in the care of patients at high risk for gastrointestinal cancer.
 Dr. Terdiman has published over 100 peer reviewed research studies, reviews, editorials and book chapters.
 Dr. Terdiman is a leading teacher of medicine, he has received numerous teaching awards and he was elected to the UCSF Academy of Medical Educators.
 Dr. Terdiman is a much sought after clinician.
 He was named a Champion of Hope in 2012 by the Crohn's and Colitis Foundation of America and in 2013 the UCSF Department of Medicine named him as a Master Clinician.

-Megan Myers, MS, LCGC (Kintalk Moderator)
+Dena Goldberg Linder, MS, LCGC (Kintalk Moderator)

 Peggy Conrad, MS (Board of Directors)